Visa & Legal

 Bottom Line

-Apply for the Remotely from Georgia certificate if you want banking access or legal documentation.
-Otherwise, simply arrive visa-free and work.
-Either way, Georgia is worth the trip.
+Apply for the certificate if you want banking access.
+Otherwise, arrive visa-free and work.
+Georgia is worth it either way.

 *Last updated: April 2026*